jneidel/jneidel.com/content/newsletter/14/index.md

 For next week I will do **No Arguing**.

 I will not engage in argument, combatitive discussion or negotation.
-I won't fight for my viewpoint or against the somebody elses.
+I won't fight for my viewpoint or against somebody elses.

 The aim is to be less identified with what "I believe."
 "My opinions" are a tool of the ego to disconnect me from other people and I